Free Listen to the audiobook for kids:

 “Daddy, look!
 That’s the most beautiful Christmas tree I’ve ever seen!” exclaimed a little girl with blonde braids and a red bobble hat.

 Suddenly, many children were running around the little fir tree.

-Suddenly, all the children ran around the Christmas tree and agreed with the girl.
-“Let’s take this one, please!
-It will be the most beautiful Christmas tree we have ever decorated!”
+“Let’s take this one, please!” said another child.
+“It will be the most beautiful Christmas tree we have ever decorated!”

-The father now came over and said, “It has grown really beautifully.
-It shall be our festive tree at Christmas.”
+Their father now came over and said, “Yes, it has grown really beautifully.
+It shall be our festive tree this Christmas.”